stve/instapaper/README.md

 ## Usage

 This library offers full support for all methods exposed through Instapaper's Full API.
 Note that Instapaper's API does not support the request-token/authorize workflow.
-To obtain an access token, use the `token` method.
+To obtain an access token, use the `access_token` method.

 ## Changes in 1.0.0